ctysyh/EDSOS/0-Foundations/0.1-Arbor-Strux/Arxil Language Specification.md

 - Semantics
   - Dual to `wait`; forms a synchronization pair.
   - The `WaitEvent` identifier must match the one used in a corresponding wait.
-  - If no node is waiting on that event name, `sgnl` will be in undefined behavior inside TSL, but the runtime (TSLVM or EDSOS) may give an precise definition.
+  - If no node is waiting on that event name, `sgnl` will be in undefined behavior inside Arxil, but the runtime (ArxilVM or EDSOS) may give an precise definition.
   - The exact signaling policy (e.g., FIFO, broadcast) is runtime-defined.

 - Example